rh-ecosystem-edge/accelerator_templates/README.md

 * [ ] Create a configuration for the [Kernel Module Management](kmm/README.md) operator to load driver containers on nodes that meet set criteria (normally nodes with the given hardware).
 Again building this as a manually applied yaml file is both a good sanity check that all the parts work together manually before they get automated with an Operator, and translate directly into the golang structures the operator needs.

-* [ ] Automate the deployment of the components by creating a custom Operator that deploys the Driver Container and the user land components it needs. ([Operators](operator/README.md) [Integration with KMM](integration/README.md) [Example source](src/ptemplate-operator/)
+* [ ] Automate the deployment of the components by creating a custom Operator that deploys the Driver Container and the user land components it needs. ([Discussion of building Operators](operator/README.md), discussion of [integrating with KMM](integration/README.md) and [Example source](src/ptemplate-operator/))

 * [ ] Add [metrics](observability/README.md) the operator to report the state of the hardware to the cluster manager.